 There are a few provider specific things with the series 60 phones.
 Since I'm with Vodafone in the UK, here are their ones:

-• None of the standard gateways will get you out to the internet, only to the WAP gateway.
-If you want internet access (for email, IP enabled applications etc), you'll need to define your own gateways
+to the WAP gateway.
+If you want internet access (for email, IP enabled

 Update: it seems vodafone are relaxing this restriction, and you can now get to some content through the wap GPRS gateway, but not the CSD (dialup, GSM one).
-However, it's not a full connection, so do get access to the "internet" GPRS gateway if you want to do anything meaningful
+However, it's not a full connection, so do get access to the "internet" GPRS gateway if you want to do anything meaningful - For GSM based gateways, any ISP will work fine.
+However, 0845 numbers don't come out of inclusive airtime, so look into finding out the non 0845 number for your ISP

 To get access to the internet gateway, speak to customer services.
 To help them find the right bit of their script, you might want to try telling them you want to connect from your laptop via your phone - they tend to tell you the wap gateway is good enough for on phone access, but that's wrong.

-• As of April 2003, none of the Vodafone website or customer services scripts could cope with the 3650 (despite the nationwide TV ads for them).
+Once you've been enabled, you should be able to get them to SMS you the settings.
+Try poking around on their website for the form.
+Failing that, define a new access point, data bearer is GPRS, access point name is "internet" (case sensitive, all lower case), no username or password, no other changes to the default config.
+This will get your phone full internet GPRS access - As of April 2003, none of the Vodafone website or customer services scripts could cope with the 3650 (despite the nationwide TV ads for them).
 They did this again in 2004 with the 6600.
 If they haven't heard of your phone, go to the nokia website and look up an older model in the same family (be sure to get the same revision of series 60), and claim to have that.

 Current Issues